Wladimir Klitschko vs. Ray Austin: Background

 Following his November 2006 stoppage victory over unbeaten Calvin Brock, Wladimir Klitschko made it clear that he wanted a unification bout next saying that "I am interested in unifying the division.
 The heavyweight division needs a real champion.
 I don't consider myself the real champion now.
 My goal is to get the unification and my goal is that my next fight is a unification fight."
-He was linked with WBC champion Oleg Maskaev, with a April 28 bout at Madison Square Garden moted.
+He was linked with WBC champion Oleg Maskaev, with an April 28 bout at Madison Square Garden moted.
 Klitschko's adviser Shelly Finkel told ESPN "Preferably Maskaev, that would be our first choice, however Wladimir is a realist.
 So even though he wants a unification fight next, he may have to do the mandatory first and get that out of the way.
 We would do it and go from there."
 Ray Austin had become his mandatory following a draw with Sultan Ibragimov, where Austin's team successfully argued to the IBF that the referee had missed a 7th round knockdown which would have changed the result.
 Speaking in the aftermath of the Klitschko Brock bout Austin said in a press release"Klitschko has a soft heart and a weak chin and I'm going to knock him out.
 I'm not one of these inexperienced, undersized heavyweight contenders.
 I'm not Calvin Brock, I'm not a 213-pound Chris Byrd, either.
 I'm a full-grown heavyweight.
 The last time Klitschko faced a man his weight was against Samuel Peter, who knocked him down three times while giving away five inches in height.
 Same thing when Lamon Brewster knocked him out.
 I guarantee some rain is going to fall on Klitschko when we fight."

 On January 22 it was confirmed that Klitschko would face Austin on 10 March.
 Three days later Vitali Klitschko announced that he planned to end his retirement and challenge Maskaev for the WBC title.

 At the press conference to announce the fight, Austin's promoter Don King said that Austin "will end Klitschko’s career".
 In preparation for the fight, Austin was trained by Stacey McKinley, a former assistant trainer to Mike Tyson, who told the press in the build up "You’re going to see a much improved fighter, I don’t see any reason he [Austin] can’t win.
 Once you get past the punching power of Klitschko, there is nothing there."
 For his part Klitschko's trainer, Emanuel Steward, told the press "Ray Austin is running into the growth and progression of Wlad, those watching the fight are going to be lucky enough to see the emergence of one of the greatest heavyweights ever."